-The four GSK sIIVs are classified as Pregnancy Category B. Although the number of pregnant women who will be vaccinated with GSK sIIV is impossible to predict, experiences with other vaccine pregnancy registries (e.g., smallpox vaccine [CDC, 2003], varicella vaccine [Shields, 2001] and Twinrix) indicate that it is likely that fewer than 100 pregnancies per year will be registered for each of the vaccines.
+The four GSK sIIVs are classified as Pregnancy Category B. Although the number of pregnant women who will be vaccinated with GSK sIIV with this registry is impossible to predict, experiences with other vaccine pregnancy registries (e.g., smallpox vaccine [CDC, 2003], varicella vaccine [Shields, 2001] and Twinrix) indicate that it is likely that fewer than 100 pregnancies per year will be registered for each of the vaccines.

 9.2.2.
-Patient recruitment
+Patient recruitment (Amended on 27 October 2017)

 Reporting of vaccine-exposed pregnancies to the Registry is voluntary.
-Reporters become aware of the Registry through the US Prescribing Information (PI) and the GSK Registry website.
-The PIs for each of the sIIVs and GSK website each give a brief summary of the purpose and intent of the Registry, along with telephone and fax contact information.
+Reporters become aware of the Registry through the US Prescribing Information (PI) and, in the case of healthcare providers, the GSK Registry website.
+The PIs for each of the sIIVs and GSK Registry website each give a brief summary of the purpose and intent of the Registry, along with contact information.
+The forms for enrolling and reporting outcomes are also accessible to healthcare providers through the GSK Registry website.
 Additionally, GSK has requested that information regarding GSK pregnancy registries be posted directly on the FDA website.